Friday, March 18, 2022

 The figures show that, as well as skin cancer being on the rise, admissions for other types of skin cancer – malignant melanoma – are also on the rise.
 The total cost of the treatment loses the NHS more than £95m a year.

-Although skin cancer is serious, most forms of the disease can be avoided through not exposing your skin to excess levels of sunlight, as this is the main cause for a number of cancers.
+Although skin cancer is serious, most forms of the disease can be avoided by not exposing your skin to excess levels of sunlight, as this is the main cause of several cancers.

-Whilst the public’s awareness of the danger UV light poses has seen an improvement, a number of people are still taking risks and getting burnt all in the name of having tanned skin.
-Experts suggests that a number of the skin cancer cases could have easily been avoided through patients taking better care of the their skin in the sun’s harmful rays, using a number of skin care products that are widely available on today’s market.
+Whilst the public’s awareness of the danger UV light poses has seen an improvement, several people are still taking risks and getting burnt all in the name of having tanned skin.
+Experts suggest that several skin cancer cases could have easily been avoided through patients taking better care of their skin in the sun’s harmful rays, using several skincare products that are widely available on today’s market.